Why do radio and TV waves have less diffraction?

 Gain the confidence you need for the SQA National 5 Physics Exam with our comprehensive quiz.
 Test yourself with multiple choice questions that include hints and explanations.
 Be prepared and succeed in your exam!

-Radio and TV waves have less diffraction primarily due to their larger wavelengths.
-Diffraction refers to the bending of waves around obstacles or through openings.
-The extent to which a wave diffracts depends on the relationship between the wavelength of the wave and the size of the obstacle or opening it encounters.
+Radio and TV waves experience less diffraction because they have a small wavelength.
+Diffraction refers to the bending of waves around obstacles or the spreading of waves when they pass through small openings.
+The amount of diffraction that occurs is inversely related to the wavelength of the waves compared to the size of the obstacles or openings they encounter.

 Subscribe